 The Spock thing can be defended with that it gets dragged up in the movie after he died by the possibility of him coming back to life appearing, with the effects in the movie after that mostly being centred around Spock not being entirely back to his old self.
 The movies after that didn't really bring up the 'Spock was dead' thing.

 Averted on Star Trek: The Next Generation with Tasha Yar.
-Data sometimes remembers their...encounter in "The Naked Now", they run into her sister Ishara...and they run into an alternate universe her in "Yesterday's Enterprise"...which eventually gives us her half-Romulan daughter Sela.
+Data sometimes remembers their...encounter from "The Naked Now", the crew runs into her sister Ishara...and the show brings up an alternate universe her in "Yesterday's Enterprise"...which eventually gives us her half-Romulan daughter Sela.

 Near the end of Farscape, after Crichton finally gets back to Earth, an assassin tortures and kills his two best friends and it's literally never mentioned again.

 Except in one of the following episodes in which Scorpius asks his Old Master about the assassin's species and origin.
 Besides, it's clear that Crichton was having a something of a falling-out with said friends over his sharing of alien technologies.

 Heroes: Caitlin who?
 Never heard of any Simone.
 Yaeko?
 Charlie?
 Possible Lampshade/Subversion of Charlie's death in Season 4 Who are these people, and why are they all female?
 With the possible exception of Alixander Alejandro Dead Twin.

 Conveniently, with Simone dead, there's nobody to cry for Isaac.

 Subverted with Alejandro because the only people who knew of him on the show are Sylar (his killer) and Molly and Maya the last two having been Put on a Bus.

 Lampshaded later by Sylar.
 It went something like this: "What was his name again?
 Ted...Ted something.
 Ted...
 It's on the tip of my tongue."
 A few moments later...
 "Sprague!
 Ted Sprague!
 That was his name."